dijasila/GPAW/doc/documentation/basic.rst

 Charge
 ------

-The default is charge neutral.
+The default is charge taken from the atoms object (i.e. neutral if you do not set initial charges there).
 The systems total charge may be set in units of the negative electron charge (i.e. ``charge=-1`` means one electron more than the neutral).